uwcart/mapstudy/doc/API.md

 		"expressedAttribute": attribute name

 The name of the numerical attribute that will be visually expressed on the map; a string.
 Required.
 Must correspond to a key within each feature's `properties` object that references a numerical value (or no value or `null` if null for that feature).

+#### map.dataLayers[i].retrieveAttributes

+		-"retrieveAttributes"-: []

+An array of one or more attributes to include in that layer's pop-ups if the `retrieve` interaction is included.
+If `retrieve` is included but no `retrieveAttributes` are given, pop-ups will display only the layer's `expressedAttribute`.

 #### map.dataLayers[i].renderOnLoad